Pakistan Records 1,303 COVID-19 Cases in 24 Hours

 Balochistan

-The province on Thursday raised its confirmed cases to 26,052 with 91 new infections after administering 1,222 tests for a positivity ratio of 7.45 percent.
-There were no deaths and 47 recoveries recorded in the past 24 hours, leaving 291 fatalities and 24,598 fully recovered.
-There are now 1,163 active cases of COVID-19 in the province.
+The province on Friday raised its confirmed cases to 26,084 with 32 new infections after administering 877 tests for a positivity ratio of 3.65 percent.
+There was 1 death and 111 recoveries recorded in the past 24 hours, leaving 292 fatalities and 24,709 fully recovered.
+There are now 1,083 active cases of COVID-19 in the province.

 Federal Areas

-Gilgit-Baltistan on Thursday recorded 10 new cases of COVID-19 after conducting 386 tests, a positivity ratio of 2.72 percent; it now has 5,674 confirmed cases.
-The region reported no new deaths and 25 recoveries, leaving 107 fatalities and 5,473 fully recovered people.
-There are currently 94 active cases of COVID-19 in the region.
+Gilgit-Baltistan on Friday recorded 8 new cases of COVID-19 after conducting 407 tests, a positivity ratio of 1.97 percent; it now has 5,682 confirmed cases.
+The region reported 1 new death and 3 recoveries, leaving 108 fatalities and 5,476 fully recovered people.
+There are currently 98 active cases of COVID-19 in the region.

 Across the world